 To prepare for everything, you need a maximum of 6 months before the start date of your internship.

-This is ample time to apply for the visa and to get yourself ready for the journey.
+This is ample time to apply for a German internship visa and to get yourself ready for the journey.

 Writing to them may save you some time to do some research.
 Find contacts of your local embassy in your country at Auswaertigesamt.de.